My story at LEONI

 Morning

-First, I check my emails and reply to them, then I often have meetings with my team or colleagues in other departments.
-Frequently I work on issues together with our Communications and Marketing department
+First, I check and respond to my emails.
+After that, I usually have meetings with my team or with colleagues from other departments.
+I often work closely with our communications and marketing department, as there is a strong overlap in our responsibilities.

 Lunch break